 Financial aid at Grace Episcopal Day School is available to those families with students in Kindergarten through 8th Grade that qualify for assistance.
 Families currently receiving financial aid must submit a new application each year.
 Every award is individualized based upon the financial assessment of each candidate and is strictly confidential.
 Please know that Grace Episcopal Day School may not be able to accommodate all financial assistance applicants in a given school year.

-Click here to see instructions for how to apply for financial aid, and then complete the financial aid application on-line at School & Student Services.
+View instructions for how to apply for financial aid, and then complete the financial aid application on-line at School & Student Services.
 School & Student Services (SSS) processes the financial aid applications.
-The deadline for filing is February 28, 2019 for the 2019 – 2020 school year.
+The deadline for filing is February 29, 2020 for the 2020 – 2021 school year.

 Frequently Asked Questions